Technical art history: History and development

 Coinciding with the development of new scientific techniques was the emergence of the so-called ‘new’ art histories (such as feminist art history) in the mid-1970s.
 These new discourses in art history focused on the relevance of art to social constructs, ignoring traditional approaches and terms like “connoisseurship”, “quality”, “style”, and “genius”.
 Interestingly, technical art history is not a part of the ‘new’ art histories, even though the establishment of the field was in full progress during this time.
 Whereas the new art histories in fact move further away from the actual object, by placing it in its social context, technical art history moves further towards the objects, and uses new methods to investigate more traditional targets such as style, provenance, and authenticity.
 Instead, technical art history could be seen as a part of the material turn, or new materialism, within art history.

 The 1996 Grove Dictionary of Art (nowadays Grove Art Online) was lacking the term “technical art history” even though technical examinations had been a part of the artworld for several decades already.
 The absence of the term could be explained by the fact that it was only first coined at a conference in 1992 by David Bomford, and first published in text in 1996.
 Even though technical analyses, and examination of artistic techniques had existed for decades, it is in this last quarter of the twentieth century that the truly collaborative, and most importantly interpretive, interdisciplinary study of technical art history established itself.
 Technical art history as it is known in the 21st century goes beyond what scientific techniques can shed light on, by relying on methodologies from other fields to interpret the experimental scientific data.
 Whereas the latest developments in sciences will extend the reach of art historians, art history will challenge the sciences for the development and improvement of diagnostic tools or theories.

 Methodologies and aim

-Technical art historical research has two main pathways: an experimental scientific approach towards materials and techniques, and research into documentary sources on techniques and materials.
+Technical art historical research often takes one of two pathways: an experimental scientific approach towards materials and techniques, and research into documentary sources on techniques and materials.
 These two pathways were first set out in 1972 by Joyce Plesters, one of the early pioneers of technical art history, and they still remain as the principal methods by which research attempt to approach the physical reality of artworks.